harvard-nrg/dwiqc/docs/source/xnat.rst

 get mode
 ^^^^^^^^
 .. note::
-    *get* mode is only applicable if you have an XNAT instance (such as CBS Central) you're going to interact with.
-Please feel free to skip to the `process <#process-mode>`_ mode section if you're only going to use *DWIQC* outside of XNAT.
+    Some sections of *get* mode are only applicable if you have an XNAT instance you're going to interact with.
+However, non-XNAT users may benefit from reviewing the section on fieldmaps and experimental design (immediately below).
+Please feel free to skip to the `process <#process-mode>`_ mode section if you're only going to use *DWIQC* outside of XNAT and already have familiarity with diffusion imaging experimental design.

 get: Overview
 """""""""""""